-Nova Scotia Road Trip For Adventurous Romantics
+An Unforgettable Nova Scotia Road Trip: A Must-Experience for Adventurous Romantics

-One of the Canadian Maritimes, this North Atlantic Province seems to also be having a moment.
+This North Atlantic Province seems to also be having a moment.
 With the arrival of a trendy boutique hotel in Halifax (Muir Autograph Collection), Nova Scotia is showing up in a growing number of glossy magazine “Must-Go” lists.

 Dory Shop on stilts in Lunenburg NS